nodejs/node/COLLABORATOR_GUIDE.md

 ### I Just Made a Mistake

-* Ping a CTC member.
+* Ping a TSC member.
 * `#node-dev` on freenode
 * With `git`, there's a way to override remote trees by force pushing (`git push -f`).
 This should generally be seen as forbidden (since